 One of the reasons that the disc injection will have limited benefit is because for many patients it is not an “into the disc” fix.
 What are we seeing in this image?
 Spinal, hip, and pelvic ligaments.

 In this image, we see the front of the pelvis and the many ligament attachments that hold the two halves of the pelvis together and connect the pelvis to the lumbar.
 When you look at the pelvic/spinal ligaments you can see how the spine and pelvic and spinal instability should not be treated in isolation.
-In this image, we see how the intertransverse ligament, anterior longitudinal ligament, anterior sacroiliac ligaments, iliolumbar ligaments, and the pubofemoral ligaments all interact to provide a “firm girdle.”
-Injecting PRP into the lumbar discs and its subsequent failure can be seen as a problem of fixing a flat tire but not repairing the axel that holds the tire to the car.
+In this image, we see how the intertransverse ligament, anterior longitudinal ligament, anterior sacroiliac ligaments, iliolumbar ligaments, and pubofemoral ligaments all interact to provide a “firm girdle.”
+Injecting PRP into the lumbar discs and its subsequent failure can be seen as a problem of fixing a flat tire but not repairing the axle that holds the tire to the car.
 Instability in the axel will cause wear to the same area of the tire that leads to the leak that flattened the disc in the first place.

-In a December 2020 study (4), doctors at the VMMC medical college and hospital in New Delhi suggested that low back pain could be treated with PRP if the cause of the back pain could be identified as coming from a correct source.
+In a December 2020 study (9), doctors at the VMMC Medical College and Hospital in New Delhi suggested that low back pain could be treated with PRP if the cause of the back pain could be identified as coming from a correct source.
 In the case of this paper, that source would be the iliolumbar syndrome and the iliolumbar ligaments.
 Here we have a treatment suggestion for the use of PRP that has nothing to do with treating discs in helping a patient with low back pain.
 Here are the summary highlights of this research

 - Iliolumbar syndrome is a frequent cause of chronic nonspecific low back pain.
 The cornerstone of its treatment lies in the specific diagnosis of the iliolumbar syndrome.
 The ultrasound-guided interventions have the potential for the specific diagnosis and treatment of the iliolumbar syndrome.

-- The study comprised fifty-seven patients of nonspecific low back pain with the clinically suspected iliolumbar syndrome.
+- The study comprised fifty-seven patients with nonspecific low back pain with clinically suspected iliolumbar syndrome.